 Even the most inexperienced and meek presenters have the same potential as the most admired speakers gracing our platforms today.
 Experience aside, one major difference between the two is in is the way they use their minds.

-We are each blessed with a wide range of intellectual gifts in our own incredible minds.
-When it comes to banishing public speaking anxiety for good there are at least 4 of them we need to call upon and develop.
+We are each blessed with a vast range of intellectual gifts in our own incredible minds.
+When it comes to banishing public speaking anxiety for good, there are at least 4 of them we need to call upon and develop.

 Perception – “If you change the way you look at things, the things you look at change.”
 Dr. Wayne Dyer

-If you see your listeners as advocates and allies everything changes; it really is your choice.
+If you see your listeners as advocates and allies everything changes.

 How do you get the ‘butterflies’ to waltz rather than rumba?

-It’s our thoughts that create how we see things and for most of us those perceptions create our own reality; or at least it seems and feels very to us.
-Therefore, it makes sense that the way to change the way we experience things is to change our perceptions, which of course, starts with changing our thoughts.
+It’s our thoughts that create how we see things and for most of us those perceptions create our own reality; or at least it seems and feels very real to us.
+It makes sense that the way to change the way we experience things is to change our perceptions, which of course, starts with changing our thoughts.

 Easier said than done I know; isn’t everything?

-Whether you are the CEO or the customer service agent we all have a vast number of thoughts each day of which far to many are repetitive and negative.
+Whether you are the CEO or the customer service agent we all have a vast number of thoughts each day.
+Sadly for a lot of people, far too many of our thoughts are repetitive and negative.
 The challenge for each of us is to become mindful of those thoughts and begin to understand which of them are helping us and which are hindering us.